GravityPDF/gravity-pdf-documentation/docs/v6/developers/php-form-data-array.md

 ## Doing More With PHP

-With the full power of PHP at your fingertips post-processing Gravity Form data becomes easy.
+With the full power of PHP at your fingertips post-processing Gravity Forms data becomes easy.
 Case in point, it's relatively simple to determine the age of someone using their date of birth.

 Let's go back to the *Hello World* sample form and add a date field.
-For simplicities sake, name it *Date of Birth* and change the *Date Format* to `dd-mm-yyyy` then save your form (the date format is important to prevent ambiguity when using PHP's `strtotime()` function).
+For simplicities sake, name it *Date of Birth* and change the *Date Format* to `dd-mm-yyyy` then save your form.
 Finally, submit a new entry and enter a date of birth.

 Now let's add our PHP logic to display the age in your PDF template: